craig8196/libtrp/PROTOCOL.md

 the sending suffers.
 This can be great for congestion control.
 This can be terrible for performance of the application.
-To help recover currency, the implementation should resend a notification that a message was sent every RTT.
+To help recover credit, the implementation should resend a notification that a message was sent every RTT.
 The receiver, once getting the notification that a message was sent should send that the message was received, even if it was not.